ArthurBilyk02/games-app/README.md

 GET /games/{gameId} - Retrieve details of a specific game by its ID.
 DELETE /games/{gameId} - Delete a specific game entry.
 GET /games/developers - Retrieve information about game developers.
 PUT /games/{gameId} - Update the details of a specific game.
-(To be implemented in the future)

 ### Update constraint (if relevant).